kushtekriwal/Deep-Learning-Class/hw1/README.md

 ```
 Where $`p(i)`$ is the label probability and $`log(q(x_i))`$ is the Log Softmax of the inputs.
 Since the probabilities are actually input as target integers, the probabilities will be a one-hot encoding of those targets.
 Alternatively, you can use the target integers as indices from the Log Softmax array.
 Finally, be sure to implement both `mean` and `sum` reduction.

+For the first homework, you can expect the input to be 2D (batch x class) and the label to be 1D (batch).
+However you will get bonus points if you correctly implement it for arbitrary dimensions (warning, harder than it sounds).

 ### 4.2 Softmax Cross Entropy Loss Backward ###
 Since the output of the forward function should be a float, the backward won't take any arguments.
 Instead, you should use some class variables to store relavent values from the forward pass in order to use them in the backward pass.